 Payment terms may include:

-- Deposit: An initial payment paid upon signing the promise to purchase.
+- Deposit: An initial payment made upon signing the promise to purchase.

-- Installment payments: Payments made over a specific period of time.
+- Installment payments: Payments made over a set period of time.

-- Adjustment clauses: Price adjustments based on future business performance.
+- Adjustment clauses: Price adjustments based on the company's future performance.

 Due diligence

-Specify the conditions of the due diligence that the buyer must carry out before finalizing the sale.
-This may include financial, legal, operational and environmental audits.
-The due diligence review allows the buyer to confirm the value and condition of the business.
+Specify the terms of the due diligence review that the buyer must complete before finalizing the sale.
+This may include financial, legal, operational, and environmental audits.
+Due diligence allows the buyer to confirm the value and condition of the business.

 What is due diligence?

-Due diligence is a thorough check of all aspects of the business to ensure there are no hidden surprises.
-This includes reviewing finances, contracts, legal obligations, assets and liabilities.
+Due diligence is a thorough review of all aspects of a business to ensure there are no hidden surprises.
+This includes examining finances, contracts, legal obligations, assets, and liabilities.

-It allows the buyer to verify that everything is in order and that the company is really worth what it claims.
+It allows the buyer to verify that everything is in order and that the business is truly worth what it claims to be.
 This is an essential step to avoid problems after the sale.

 Necessary approvals

-Mention the approvals necessary to complete the sale, such as regulatory approvals, third party consents, and board approvals.
-Ensure all required authorizations are obtained before completing the transaction.
+Mention the approvals required to complete the sale, such as regulatory approvals, third-party consents, and board approvals.
+Ensure that all required authorizations are obtained before closing the transaction.

-Include statements from the seller about the financial condition of the business, the absence of pending litigation, compliance with laws and regulations, and the truthfulness of the information provided.
-These statements protect the buyer against misrepresentation.
+Include representations from the seller regarding the company's financial condition, the absence of pending litigation, compliance with laws and regulations, and the accuracy of the information provided.
+These statements protect the buyer from misrepresentation.

 The seller must confirm that the information provided about the company is accurate, for example, that there are no pending disputes or hidden debts.